LunaCommunity/Playable-Examples/README.md

 ```

-2. Subscribe to the following events if you wish to handle certain behaviours in the ad:
+Exampls of events - Subscribe to the following events if you wish to handle certain behaviours in the ad:

        /**
          * Subscribing to luna:build event – it is going to be fired right after 'load' event of the window.